vincentmakes/ComfoSense-Touch/README.md

 ## Other option : as a pure MQTT bridge

-This device can also be used as a pure MQTT bridge, connected to the ComfoAir : simply set the night time mode to be permanent in secrets.h, this way the screen will be turned off permanently (can be waken up with a tap).
-It is a more expensive option (35$) than putting together a esp32, DC DC buck converter and CAN transceiver (15-20$) but it's also an easy "plug and play" one.

-The downside of this setup is in case of a power reboot, the power button on the side of the screen needs to be pressed manually so it boots up.

-A recommended alternative plug and play option is this product from Waveshare as well :  https://www.waveshare.com/esp32-s3-rs485-can.htm (19$).
-This has the benefit that no power button needs to be pressed for reboot and it accept an external antenna in case your MVHR is in a not so well wifi covered area.
+One could use this touch screen device as a pure MQTT bridge, but my recommendation is to use this product instead (from Waveshare as well) :  https://www.waveshare.com/esp32-s3-rs485-can.htm (19$).

+This has several benefits over the touch screen device :
+    1. 15$ cheaper
+    2. no power button which means it boots back up automatically in case of interruption of power
+    3. more energy efficient since no screen, which means less strain on the ComfoAir unit
+    4. it has an external antenna port available - for when the wifi coverage is not optimal

+The current firmware is fully compatible: simply set the Remote Client mode to false in secrets.h and disable the night time modes and dimming features.
+The firmware will automatically detect the board and adjust the pins accordingly.

+Version 1 of the packaging:

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/3cf62829-d028-40a8-b2a6-b7910ed16da8" />

+Version 2 will follow, with the original casing stripped out for a minimal footprint.

 ## Features and logic
 ### Time Management